-- Patients with medical visits on Table 5 are generally eligible for inclusion in eCQMs reported on Table 7. - The relationship between the denominators on Table 7 should be verified as reasonable when compared to the total number of patients by age on Table 3A, patients by race and ethnicity on Table 3B, and the proportion of medical patients on Table 5. - The count of patients by diagnosis reported on Table 6A will not be the same counts as on Table 7, due to differences in criteria that must be met for inclusion on Table 7.
+- Patients with countable visits on Table 5 are generally eligible for inclusion in eCQMs reported on Table 7. - The relationship between the denominators on Table 7 should be verified as reasonable when compared to the total number of patients by age on Table 3A and patients by race and ethnicity on Table 3B. - The count of patients by diagnosis reported on Table 6A will not be the same counts as on Table 7, due to differences in criteria that must be met for inclusion on Table 7.